azizka/speciesgeocodeR/Readme.md

 #speciesgeocodeR v.
-2.0-4
+2.0-8

+*NOTE: All coordinate cleaning functions have been moved to the new [CoordinateCleaner package](https://github.com/azizka/CoordinateCleaner)!*

 SpeciesgeocodeR is an R-package for the preparation for geographic point occurrence data in biogeographic analyses.
 A major focus is on securing data quality and providing ready to use output for biogeographic software.
 The main functions include:

-* Automated coordinate cleaning
 * Point-in-polygon classification
 * Data visualization
 * Species richness maps